toptal/picasso/CONTRIBUTING.md

 ### How to test specific use case

 We showcase how to use Picasso components via storybook.
-If you are not able to test your use case there, please create a new story.
-In some cases, you might need to verify functionality in your project, in those cases, you can publish the alpha package of the Picasso by adding this comment to the PR `@toptal-bot run package:alpha-release`
+If you have new case and want to show other users how to use the component, create new story.
+In some cases, you might want to verify functionality in your project, in those cases, you can publish the alpha package of the Picasso by adding this comment to the PR `@toptal-bot run package:alpha-release`

 ### Release